lxqt/lxqt-qtplugin/README.md

 ### Compiling source code

-Runtime dependencies are libdbusmenu-qt5 and [liblxqt](https://github.com/lxqt/liblxqt).
+Runtime dependencies are libdbusmenu-lxqt and [liblxqt](https://github.com/lxqt/liblxqt).
 Additional build dependencies are CMake and qttools, optionally Git to pull latest VCS checkouts.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.

 To build run `make`, to install `make install` which accepts variable `DESTDIR` as usual.

 ### Binary packages